History of English Literature: Chart, Books & Notes PDF

 Courtesy: Pubstarr, YouTube

-The novels of this era were written as a form of entertainment to the now literate public and were a stern commentary on many prominent events such as the French Revolution.
-The Gothic novel is an important invention in prose fiction and some of its prominent writers were Horace Walpole, Matthew Lewis, Ann Radcliffe and Mary Shelley.
-On the other hand, Jane Austen stood by the conservation form of prose fiction through popular romantic novels like Pride and Prejudice, Emma, Persuasion, Northanger Abbey, to name a few.
+The novels of this era were written as a form of entertainment to the now literate public and were a stern commentary on many prominent events, such as the French Revolution.
+The Gothic novel is an important invention in prose fiction, and some of its prominent writers were Horace Walpole, Matthew Lewis, Ann Radcliffe, and Mary Shelley.
+On the other hand, Jane Austen stood by the conservative form of prose fiction through popular romantic novels like Pride and Prejudice, Emma, Persuasion, and Northanger Abbey, to name a few.

 20th Century Literature